Complex-Valued Autoencoders: Optimization or Learning Algorithms

 \section{Optimization or Learning Algorithms}

 Although mathematical formula for the global minimum solution of the linear autoencoder have been derived, the global solution may not be available immediately to a self-adjusting learning circuit capable of making only small adjustments at each learning steps.
 Small adjustments may also be preferable in a non-stationary environment where the set $\cal X$ of training vectors changes with time.
-Thus, from a learning algorithm standpoint it is still useful to consider incremental optimization algorithms, such as gradient descent.
+Furthermore, the study of small adjustment algorithms in linear circuits may shed some light on similar incremental algorithms applied to non-linear circuits where the global optimum cannot be derived analytically.
+Thus, from a learning algorithm standpoint, it is still useful to consider incremental optimization algorithms, such as gradient descent or partial EM steps, even when such algorithms are slower or less accurate than direct global optimization.
 The previous theorems suggest two kinds of operations that could be used in various combinations to iteratively minimize $E$, taking full or partial steps: (1) Partial minimization: fix $A$ (resp. $B$) and minimize for $B$ (resp. $A$); (2) Conjugate Transposition: fix $A$ (resp. $B$), and set $B=A^*$ (resp. $A=B^*)$ (the latter being reserved for the auto-associative case, and particularly so if one is interested in converging to solutions where $A$ and $B$ are conjugate transpose of each other, i.e. where $C=I$).

 \begin{theorem} {\bf (Alternate Minimization)} Consider the algorithm where $A$ and $B$ are optimized in alternation (starting from $A$ or $B$), holding the other one fixed.
 This algorithm will converge to a critical point of $E$.
 Furthermore, if the starting value of $A$ or $B$ is initialized randomly, then with probability one the algorithm will converge to a critical point where both $A$ and $B$ are full rank. \end{theorem}